 Man preparing traditional Greek coffee on the hot sand - credits: SARYMSAKOV ANDREY/Shutterstock.com

 Despite the colorful history surrounding the emergence of coffee in Greece, the way in which it is built into the country’s everyday life is rather similar to what you will find in other parts of the world.
 In Greece, drinking coffee at a cafe is about as common as drinking it at home.
-People will often have the materials they need to make Elliniko kafe or some other form of the drink.
-Coffee is an essential part of entertaining in Greece.
-If you’re invited into someone’s home, you will most likely be offered a cup of coffee.
+People will often have the materials they need to make Greek coffee or any other type of coffee.
+If you get invited to someone’s home, you will most likely be offered a cup of coffee.
 And if you have someone over to your house, the polite thing to do is to prepare coffee to share with your guest.

-Cafes in Greece are not overwhelmingly different than those of other countries, but if you spend a little time in the country, you’ll notice a few things.
-First, there are two types of Greek cafes: kafeteria and kafeneio.
-A kafeteria is what you would expect of a typical cafe.
-They can range in design from a simple coffee shop to a more elaborate and trendy hangout spot.
+Coffee shops in Greece are not vastly different from those of other countries, but if you spend a little time in the country, you’ll notice a few distinctions.
+Firstly, there are two types of Greek cafes: kafeteria and kafeneio.
+A kafeteria is what you would expect a typical cafe to be.
+They vary in design from a simple coffee shop to a more elaborate and trendy hangout spot.
 Some kafeterias will only be open during the day, whereas some of them will turn into bars in the evening.
-Many will serve some sort of food, even if it’s just small pastries or pieces of bread.
+Many serve some sort of food to accompany the coffee, even if it’s just small pastries or pieces of bread.
 A kafeneio is also essentially a coffee shop, but usually, it will have been claimed by the locals, particularly old men.
-These are the spots where Greek retirees get together to hash out their differences about local politics, play cards or backgammon, and escape from the hot Decor in a kafeneio will likely be far more basic, and not all of them will serve food.
-But the coffee is fantastic, and they offer a real local flair that’s worth checking out.
+These are the spots where Greek retirees get together to hash out their differences about local politics, play cards or backgammon, and escape from the summer heat.
+The decoration inside a kafeneio is far more basic, and not all of them serve food.
+However, the coffee there is exceptional, and they offer a real local flair that’s worth checking out.
 It might be intimidating to walk into a place filled with old Greek men arguing, but everyone’s friendly and will quickly make you feel at home.